 The other party posts a negative review of your business online, as you are in dispute over the performance of the contract.
 You attempt to rely on the contract clauses.
-The matter is unable to be settled by alternative forms of dispute resolution and is brought to court.
+The matter can't be settled by alternative forms of dispute resolution and is brought to court.